 Testimonial emails are not very different from case study emails.
 In fact, it is more like a subset of the same category.

 Just like case study emails, these emails also act as social proof but more like a review or anecdotal, coming right from the horse’s mouth, that is previous customers.

 Especially, if you put things in the quotes in the first person with their images and credentials, it makes everything more legit and trustworthy.

 Reading the firsthand experience of the product is what any prospective customer seeks knowingly or unknowingly.

 Make sure your testimonial emails are authentic and have at least some portion of the quoted first-person written experience.

 Then, you can further explain how your product or service helped them.
 Make it short and precise, and focus on the ‘value’ it offered and how the customer’s life and work were impacted.

 You can also use case study emails and testimonial emails as a blend or one after another.

-For example, you can send a brief testimonial email to your prospects with CTA to read the full case study or request for one to send them via email.
+For example, you can send a brief testimonial email to your prospects with CTA to read the full case study or request one to send to them via email.